kvh/dcp/README.md

-# dcp - Like cp, but for structured data
+# dcp - data copy

+"Like cp, but for structured data"
-dcp is a python library and command line tool for copying datasets efficiently across formats and storages while preserving structure and logical data types, and smoothly handling conversion issues.
-It uses Semantic Schemas and Apache Arrow under the hood as the "lingua franca" of data structure and format, and can copy data between dozens of data formats (JSON, CSV, database table, pandas, arrow, parquet, etc) on many different storage engines (postgres, S3, local file, python memory, etc) as efficiently and with as high fidelity as the formats and engines allow.

-Copying data between formats and storages is a many-step process loaded with pitfalls and gotchas, dcp handles these challenges for you and gives you control over how to deal with type errors, truncations, and downcasts.
+dcp is a python library and command line tool that provides a **fast** way to _safely_ copy structured data between any two points, whether copying a csv to a mysql table or an in-memory dataframe to an S3 jsonl file.

+**Fast**

+To copy data most efficiently, dcp estimates the memory, cpu, and wire costs of any copy operation and optimizes for the _lowest cost copy path_ for the given available storages.
+It tries to use best-in-class underlying client libraries, and employs parallelization and compression to the extent possible for an operation.

+_Safe_

+dcp uses Semantic Schemas under the hood as the "lingua franca" of structured data, allowing for careful preservation of data types and values across many formats and storage engines.
+Error handling behavior is configurable so when type conversion errors are encountered -- a value is truncated or cannot be cast -- dcp can fail, relax the datatype, or set the value null depending on what makes most sense for a given situation.

+**Currently supported formats:**

+- JSON
+- CSV file
+- Database table
+- Pandas dataframe
+- Apache arrow

+**Currently supported storage engines:**

+- DBs: postgres, mysql, sqlite
+- File systems: local, S3 (coming soon)
+- Memory: python

-In addition, dcp supports other related operations like inferring the schema of a dataset, conforming a dataset to a schema, and creating empty objects of a specified schema.
+In addition, dcp supports related operations like inferring the schema of a dataset, conforming a dataset to a schema, and creating empty objects of a specified schema.

+## Usage

 `pip install dcp` or `poetry add dcp`

-Command line quick usage:
+### Command line:

 `dcp orders.csv mysql://localhost:3306/mydb`